vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 - Hence, the space complexity is ```O(V)```.

 Adjacency list vs  Adjacency matrix - Space Complexity
-- In general, the space complexity of an adjacency list is O(V+E), and in the worst case, it is O(V2) when every node is connected to all the other nodes.
+- In general, the space complexity of an adjacency list is O(V+E), and in the worst case, it is O(V2) when every listNode is connected to all the other nodes.
 - Here, V represents the number of vertices and E represents the number of edges in the graph.
 - The space complexity of the adjacency matrix is O(V2).
 - Benefits of Adjacency list over Adjacency matrix w.r.t space complexity